moebiussurfing/ofxColorManager/README.md

 Just use your **ofxColorManager** compatible palette presets files.
 _( More performant in most scenarios and using fewer dependencies than in the other two modes that require **ofxColorManager**. )_

-## ofxColorClient: The player addon
+## ofxColorClient: The Player add-on
   * A Lightweight version of the add-on just to use your **Presets Kit**.
   * Bundled with a minimal set of tools: Kit browser, palette and gradient previews, and tweened transitions.
   * To work linked to a another **OF_App** (**MASTER**) using the **ofxColorManger** addon, but inside a minimal version into your own **OF_App** (**CLIENT**).